Symmetry and Evolution in Quantum Gravity: General Argument

 \textbf{Case 3}: The simplest case is if there is no manifest symmetry and the variation is fixed.
 This case corresponds to a conventional dynamical degree of freedom.
 Its initial or boundary conditions are specified by the variational principle and it evolves according to the flow of the Hamiltonian.

-\textbf{Case 4}: The most non-trivial case is if there is no manifest symmetry and the variation is free.
-In this case, it is possible that there is a \emph{hidden} symmetry in the system.
-This can only happen if there is another manifest symmetry in the theory that is \textit{second class} with respect to this one (i.e., when the Poisson brackets of the constraints generating these symmetries is not weakly zero).
+The most non-trivial case is if there is no manifest symmetry and the variation is free.
+This situation splits into at least two distinct cases.

+\textbf{Case 4}: If there is no manifest symmetry, the variation is free, \textit{but} there exists an additional manifest symmetry in the theory that is second class with respect to the symmetry in question (i.e., the Poisson brackets between the constraints which generate the manifest symmetry and those which generating the hidden symmetry is not weakly zero), then there is a \emph{hidden} symmetry in the system.
 If this is the case, the Hamiltonian can be modified (without changing the physical predictions of the theory) in such a way that the first symmetry becomes manifest.
 This is called \emph{symmetry trading} and has been used to construct the \textit{Shape Dynamics} formalism introduced in \cite{gryb:shape_dyn}.
 The general theory of symmetry trading is developed in \cite{Gomes:linking_paper}.
 We will see in detail how this plays out in General Relativity in Section~\ref{sec:Gravity}.
+The existence of hidden symmetries that can be traded for other manifest symmetries in a particular theory is a relatively recent observation in the literature.
+The classification scheme given here is, in part, advantageous over standard textbook classifications of symmetries because of how it highlights this possibility.

 \textbf{Case 5}: If there is no other symmetry in the theory or if the symmetry is not second class with respect to another manifest symmetry, then the situation is more complicated and the system is very likely to be inconsistent.